 FMTs obtain peak plume measurements (centerline measurements), as well as plume-edge measurements, as described in their plans/procedures.
-FMTs may accomplish this by traversing the plume to obtain peak plume measurements (centerline measurements), or by making mathematical calculations from measurements taken off centerline, as agreed in plans/procedures or LOAs.
-Plans/procedures also address whether FMTs coordinate/communicate with other FMTs in the field (e.g., Federal, ORO, or licensee) and how they share duties, resources, and measurement data.
+Plans/procedures identify parameters for determining plume edge (e.g., 10 times background or exposure rates of 5 mR/hr or above).
+FMTs may accomplish this by traversing the plume to obtain peak plume measurements (centerline measurements), by obtaining centerline measurements taken by licensee field team(s), or by making mathematical calculations from measurements taken off centerline, as agreed in plans/procedures or LOAs.
+Plans/procedures also address whether FMTs coordinate/communicate with other FMTs in the field (e.g., federal, ORO, or licensee) and how they share duties, resources, and measurement data.

 Plans/procedures include locations of any predetermined field monitoring points and instructions on the use of ad hoc monitoring points during an incident.
-The plans/procedures also address how the FMTs will be directed to those points (e.g., use of familiar landmarks or global positioning system [GPS] equipment).
+The plans/procedures also address how the FMTs are directed to those points (e.g., use of familiar landmarks or global positioning system [GPS] equipment).